tc39/proposal-shadowrealm/explainer.md

 * the global object of the iframe is a window proxy, which implements a bizarre behavior, including its unforgeable proto chain.
 * There are multiple ~~unforgeable~~ unvirtualizable objects due to the DOM semantics, this makes it almost impossible to eliminate certain capabilities while downgrading the window to a brand new global without DOM.
 * The global `top` reference cannot be redefined and leaks a reference to another global object.
 The only way to null out this behavior is to __detach__ the iframe, which imposes other problems, the more relevant is dynamic `import()` calls.
+* There is a challenge of [window location discontinuity in iframes](https://github.com/salesforce/near-membrane#challenges) that should be avoided with the Realms API.

+A common misconcept of the Realms proposal is creating a new Realm to run only a very specific function or methods as if they were a different process.

+The idea of the code executed in the Realms is to run them seamlessly, without observation that it is in a sandbox (or an iframe).
+Realms is a first step, followed by the membranes.
+This is important to preserve integrity of the code and keeping things robust.

 ### <a name='Detachable'></a>Detachable